michelin/suricate/README.md

 ### Authentication

-Suricate provides multiple types of authentication that can be activated or deactivated based on your requirements.
+Suricate supports multiple authentication methods:

+- Database Authentication
+- LDAP Authentication
+- Social Login (OIDC - OpenID Connect)

-All the authentication modes deliver a JWT token that is used to authenticate the user on the Back-End.
+Regardless of the method used, Suricate issues a JWT token to authenticate users on the backend.

 You can configure the JWT token using the following properties:

 ```yml